Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 Hemp produces more oxygen and cleans more dirty air than most plants.
 Growing this on a large scale in the US, and the world would be highly beneficial, and then, in turn, using it for all the above products and more!

-In the long run, industrial hemp is very renewable, very useful, and naturally biodegradable products can be made from it.
+In the long run, industrial hemp is very renewable and very useful, and a multitude of biodegradable products can be made from it.

-In our current state, we still have to do our part with cutting consumption and upgrading our recycling habits.
+In our current state, we still have to do our part by cutting consumption and upgrading our recycling habits.

 This planet can be saved if people just wake up and listen.